 The cable is thin and non-braided.
 Due to its stiffness, it tends to retain the form from the packaging and may get in the way.

-All the buttons are situated on top and they can all be remapped through Logitech's software.
+All the buttons are situated on top, and they can all be remapped through Logitech's software.
 While there's no profile switching button out of the box, you can set one of the buttons to switch between profiles by using the Logitech Gaming Software.

 The G300s is compatible with Logitech's Gaming Software and there's onboard memory to store your settings.
 All the buttons are remappable and the RGB lighting can be customized.
 Unfortunately, Logitech's newer G HUB software couldn't detect the mouse.